 Food poisoning and your health insurance in Thailand

 If you’re a newcomer to Thailand, you’ll likely find that the food here is very different from what you’re used to back home or in your previous location of residence.
-It may take a few months for your digestive system to adjust and get acclimated to Thai cuisine, during which time there can be an increased risk of getting sick after eating food that your body is not familiar with.
-This, coupled with the region’s hot climate, means that the likelihood of encountering tropical diseases like tropical food poisoning can be high.
-Moreover, according to 2014 figures, the incidence rate of food poisoning in Thailand is about 773 cases per 100,000 population.
+It may take a few months for your digestive system to adjust and get acclimated to Thai cuisine, during which time there can be an increased risk of getting sick after eating food that your body is unfamiliar with.
+This, coupled with the region’s hot climate, means that the likelihood of encountering diseases like tropical food poisoning can be high.

 Due to the fairly high occurrence of food poisoning in the region, those living in or travelling to Thailand should remain vigilant to prevent themselves from ingesting contaminated food or water.
-Here, we look at the most common symptoms and causes of food poisoning, what you can do to prevent it, and whether Thailand health insurance covers foodborne illness.
+Here, Pacific Prime Thailand will look at the most common symptoms and causes of food poisoning, what you can do to prevent it, and whether health insurance covers foodborne illness.

 Common symptoms to look out for

 Food poisoning is an illness caused by ingesting contaminated food containing harmful bacteria, parasites, or viruses mostly found in raw or poorly cooked meat, seafood (including fish), dairy products, fruits, vegetables, and water.

 The most common symptoms include diarrhea and abdominal pain.
 Many people also get symptoms like nausea, vomiting, fever, or headaches.
 Some people even experience symptoms similar to dysentery, a type of gastroenteritis that often causes severe diarrhea with blood or mucus in the feces.